 - Give you the information you need to make educated decisions, and

 - Prepare you for your case, including disposition and trail preparation.

 Even with all of that in mind, here are some answers to common questions clients may have regarding their lawyers.

-I’ve lost confidence in my lawyer, should I fire them?
+I’ve lost confidence in my lawyer, can I sue them for negligence?

 The ability to fire a lawyer is up to the client at any time or point.
 However, unless this lawyer is truly terrible and violates your rights or commits malpractice as described before, it is often not the best choice to go after a lawyer, unless you have another attorney who has expressed interest in the case.

 I fired my lawyer, but I need my information back, can I get it?